sfera-labs/lorabus-arduino/README.md

 LoRaBus brings LoRa-enabled devices on a Modbus RTU network.

-This repo contains the implementation of LoRaBus for Arduino MKR-based modules.

-As of now, LoRaBus is only supported on [Iono MKR](https://www.sferalabs.cc/iono-mkr/), which can be used both as LoRa-Modbus gateway or as LoRa remote unit.
+As of now, LoRaBus is only supported on [Iono MKR](https://www.sferalabs.cc/product/iono-mkr/), which can be used both as LoRa-Modbus gateway or as LoRa remote unit.

 The LoRaBus sketch requires the following libraries:
 * [Iono](https://github.com/sfera-labs/iono/tree/master/Iono)